DutchAzureMeetup/SmackYourBatchUp/README.md

 > The **pool.yaml** file provided for you configures each pool to have two VMs and specifies a VM size of STANDARD_A1, which contains a single core and 1.75 GB of RAM.
 In real life, you might find it advantageous to use larger VMs with more cores and more RAM, or to increase the number of VMs by increasing the *vm_count* property in **pool.yaml**.

-1. In the terminal or Command Prompt window that you left open, run one of the following commands based on which operating system you are using:
+1. In the Cloud Shell window that you left open, run the following command:

 	````
-	shipyard pool add --configdir .\recipe\config
+	shipyard pool add --configdir config
 	````

 This command will take a few minutes to complete.
 Batch Shipyard is creating virtual machines using Azure Batch, and then provisioning those virtual machines with Docker.
 You don't have to wait for the provisioning to complete, however, before proceeding to the next exercise.